ibexa/documentation-developer/docs/personalization/enable_personalization.md

     If the export fails, the Personalization server doesn't have full content information.
     As a result, even if the recommendations are displayed, they might miss images, titles or deeplinks.

-To display recommendations on your site, you must include the asset in the template using the following code:
+To display recommendations on your site, you must include the asset in the template.
+To do it, use the following code:

 ``` html+twig
 {{ encore_entry_script_tags('ibexa-personalization-client-js', null, 'ibexa') }}